LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

     exit;
 }
 ```

 This code will provide all of the necessary parameters to the decode function and save the method's result.
 Then, to prevent unauthorized access, error handling is employed.
-If any of the fields in the JWT are unavailable, an HTTP 401 error indicating unauthorized access will be issued to the user.
+If any of the fields in the JWT are unavailable, an HTTP 401 error, indicating unauthorized access, will be issued to the user.

+## Conclusion
-Now you know everything about JWTs, and you've also created a PHP web application.
-You also know how easy and important it is to secure a web application.
-Also, there is no better way than JWT, and you've recently done it with PHP.
-Don't forget to try this out on your more significant projects.
+Now you know everything about JWTs.
+You have created a PHP web application and also know how easy and important it is to secure a web application.
+Also, there is no better way than JWT.
+Don't forget to try this out for your more significant projects.